About

 Hotel InterContinental

-A special rate of £355 for a single room and £380 for a double room per night inclusive of VAT and English breakfast has been secured for the night of the 13 June 2024, but is subject to availability.
-If you do wish to book a bedroom for the evening of the European Mediscience Awards, please use the link below, which is available until 20 May 2024.
+A special rate of £390 for a single/double room, inclusive of breakfast, has been secured for the night of the 12 June 2025, subject to availability.
+If you do wish to book a bedroom for the evening of the European Mediscience Awards, please use the link below.

 book here